mirobotech/BEAPER-Pico/Beginner Activities/README.md

 ## Curriculum Overview

-- the Microcontroller Core Curriculum file provides a complete curriculum outline
+- the **Microcontroller Core Curriculum.md** file provides a complete curriculum outline

 ## Additional Resources

-- the BEAPER Pico Circuit Specifications file describes the BEAPER Pico hardware
-- the Sidebar Numeric Types file is a resource describing number systems
+- the **Numeric-Types.md** file is a resource describing number systems
 - the Capstone Preparation Guide helps students plan their capstone project